 Note: The OFF position IS NOT neutral and does NOT disconnect the motor from the drive train.

-5: High / Low Speed Switch
+5) Hi-Low Speed Switch

-Push on top of the High/Low switch (turtle) for slow speed.
-Push on the bottom of the switch (rabbit) for normal speed.
+Push the top of the switch (rabbit) for normal speed, push the bottom of the switch (turtle) for slow speed.